 Elementary students are part of our Montessori Chorus which performs at several points during the year.
 Music chosen reflects the classical periods, spirituals, jazz and Broadway selections, as well as music from around the world.
 Two, three and four part harmony is performed, depending on the age group.

 Our Athletics program reflects Montessori’s understanding of movement as the basis of learning.
-Self-respect, respect for competitors and good sportsmanship are included as goals of every aspect of the program as is the development of a well-rounded and ethical athlete.
+Self-respect, respect for competitors and good sportsmanship are goals within every aspect of the program as is the development of a well-rounded and ethical athlete.
 Students work together to be the best they can be as they refine skills and build strength, endurance, ability, speed and flexibility.

 The Montessori School holds the students’ relationship to the outdoors as an intrinsic part of our educational approach.
 Outdoor work is based on Dr. Montessori’s vision for the extended classroom and the respect and responsibility inherent in meaningful encounters with the land and sea.